tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 create state on the server.
 The HelloRetryRequest is designed to be small enough that it will not itself be fragmented, thus avoiding concerns about interleaving multiple HelloRetryRequests.

+For more detail on timeouts and retransmission, see {{timeout-retransmissions}.

 ##  Reordering